laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

+- Doesn't save on each keystroke on text input
 - Add unit to expanded
 - Add grip type on hold info (hold, type, depth)
 - Rename felt difficulty to effort level.